 This bill amends the Revised School Code to require that, starting in the 2027-2028 school year, all school districts, intermediate school districts, and public school academies in Michigan include age- and grade-appropriate units of instruction on various cultural histories in their history curricula.
-The mandated instruction covers a range of communities, including Black, Indigenous Peoples, Asian American and Pacific Islander, Latin American, Hispanic American, Caribbean American, Middle Eastern, North African, Chaldean American, and Jewish American histories.
-Each unit must address significant contributions and historical events related to these communities, particularly their roles in civil rights advancements and the effects of discriminatory policies.
+The mandated instruction covers a range of communities, including Black, Indigenous, Asian American and Pacific Islander, Latin American, Hispanic American, Caribbean American, Middle Eastern, North African, Chaldean American, and Jewish American histories.
+Each unit must highlight significant contributions and historical events related to these communities, particularly their roles in civil rights advancements and the effects of discriminatory policies.
+The bill also requires the Michigan superintendent of public instruction to develop instructional materials in collaboration with cultural centers and experts, ensuring that the content is inclusive and free from bias.

 Statutes affected: